matter-labs/zksync-lite-docs/drafts/functionality.md

       - as operators, we will charge as though blocks are full
   - fixes (driven by physical costs):
     - ZKP generation part: ~{placeholder, add when benches complete}
-    - storage part: ~1/1000 - 1/100 of the ETH storage cost (and, in contrast to ETH, it won't go up with increase gas costs)
+    - storage part: ~1/1000 - 1/100 of the ETH storage cost (and, in contrast to ETH, it won't go up with increased gas costs)